abcnews/odyssey-parallax/README.md

 ## Normal usage

-To use this in a story, include it in the article body (where `name` is the key given to you from Keyframer):
+To use this in a story, include it in the article body (where `key` is the key given to you from Keyframer):

 ```
 Some text before the parallax portion of the story starts.